kashifrazzaqui/sqldb/README.md

 sqldb
 =====

-SqlDb provides a wrapper that hides thread and connection management for android SQLite databases - it is not an ORM.
+SqlDb is a wrapper that hides thread and connection management for android SQLite databases and provides both a sync and async api - it is not an ORM.

 To use SqlDb, construct it by providing